drmerlot/Self-Driving-Car-Finding-Lane-Lines/README.md

 # **Finding Lane Lines on the Road**

 The Ipython notebook in this repository "P1.ipynb" describes a pipline used to identify lane lines in still picutres and short videos.
-A number of functions are used to manually select importnat features of the images which iteratively classify areas of the image as lane lines.
+A number of functions are used to manually select important features of the images which through iterative application classify areas as lane lines.

 **Before**